 The Debutante

 Isabelle Worthing is heiress to an old fortune, yet to everyone else she is just a regular teen.
-That all changes when her estranged grandmother passes away and the family retreat to Worthington Manor for the summer to make the necessary arrangements.
-When Issy wakes up in 1904, she has one task – to secure an eligible husband, without screwing up her family’s history.
+That all changes when her estranged grandmother passes away and the family retreat to Worthington Manor to make the necessary arrangements.
+When Issy wakes up in 1904 immersed in the debutante season, she has one task – to secure a husband, without screwing up history.

-Adrift in her own time and butting heads with her mother, Issy is tasked with securing a match for Lady Brampton that does not alter the trajectory of their family’s history.
-Her parents want her to marry the eligible Lord Eltham, but Lady Brampton wants her to marry the dashing yet disgraceful Mr Walker.
+Adrift in her own time and butting heads with her mother, Issy must secure a match for her elderly ancestor, Lady Brampton, that does not alter their family’s trajectory.
+Her parents desire a match with the eligible Lord Eltham, but Lady Brampton diverts her attentions towards the dashing yet disgraceful Mr Walker.
 Issy however, is determined to defy all expectations and secure a love match.

-The story also follows the romance of Issy’s own mother, Susan, who at 17 had travelled back to 1944 to endure a ‘season’ that was as unrecognisable as war-torn England, leaving its mark on her heart forever and teaching her the value of the unbreakable mother-daughter bond.
-Her story offers insight into the relationship between Susan and Issy and the dynamics of the Worthing family.
+The Debutante also follows the story of Issy’s own mother, Susan, who at 17 had travelled back to 1944 to endure a ‘season’ that was as unrecognisable as war-torn England, leaving its indelible mark on her heart and teaching her the value of the unbreakable mother-daughter bond.

-You can read a sample chapter of The Debutante below…
+You can also read a sample chapter of The Debutante below…

 Chapter 1

-Like in any regular high school all across the country, the layout of the classroom reflected its hierarchy.
-At the front of the class were the geeks or the nerds, eagerly absorbing new knowledge just as a sponge absorbs water – the doctors or lawyers, architects or engineers of the future perhaps, a motley crew of misfits by their side (they didn’t know it yet, but one day when their school days were over, this hierarchy would cease to exist – though try telling that to any teenager who longs to fit in).
+The layout of the classroom reflected its hierarchy.
+At the front were the geeks or nerds, eagerly absorbing new knowledge just as a sponge absorbs water – the doctors or lawyers, architects or engineers of the future perhaps, a motley crew of misfits by their side (they didn’t know it yet, but one day when their school days were over, this hierarchy would cease to exist – though try telling that to any teenager who longs to fit in).

 Issy Worthing fell into the latter camp – you could recognise her by her ironed-straight swathes of blonde hair, willowy frame, and the fact that almost every young girl in that room would have given pretty much anything to swap places with her, even if just for a day, but never more so than today.

-There was something so 1990’s about a handwritten note, but since Miss Partridge, the English teacher, made a point of confiscating her classes’ mobile phones at the start of each lesson (apart from Jack Shaw, who had discovered that shoving his phone down his pants was a highly effective deterrent to any confiscation attempts, and not even Miss Partridge was keen to challenge that), the students of class 1B had little choice.
+There was something so 1990’s about a handwritten note, but since Miss Partridge, the English teacher, made a point of confiscating her classes’ mobile phones at the start of each lesson (apart from Jack Shaw, who discovered that shoving his phone down his pants was a highly effective deterrent to any confiscation attempts – and not even Miss Partridge was keen to challenge that), the students of class 13B had little choice.

 Miss Partridge raised her eyebrows but didn’t skip a beat, and as Issy bent down to retrieve the pen, she noticed with some excitement – by far the most exciting thing to have happened to her that day, anyway – that wrapped around it was a slip of lined paper.
 Hastily, she unwrapped the note and set it on her lap, then reached towards the occupant of the desk behind her to return the pen to its owner, a frisson of anticipation running through her as Chad Connor locked his smooth, dark eyes onto hers and winked.

-Issy felt Mila nudging her side, and an air of unspoken curiosity passed between the pair.
-Unfolding the paper, Issy laid it on her desk so they could both see, all the while careful not to draw the attention of Miss Partridge.
+Mila gripped her arm.
+Unfolding the paper, Issy laid it on her desk so they could both see, careful not to draw the attention of Miss Partridge.

 They may have just been three seemingly innocuous little words, but to Issy, they were way more than that: Be my date?

 She gasped.
-She’d just assumed that Steph Sutton, with the impressive curves she did her utmost to flaunt to the guys insofar as uniform restrictions would permit, would be Chad’s obvious choice.
+She’d just assumed that Steph Sutton, with the impressive curves she did her utmost to flaunt insofar as uniform restrictions would permit, would be Chad’s obvious choice.
 It was no secret she’d been trying to capture his attention all year.
-And whilst Issy had always admired Chad from afar – and she was far from alone in that – she’d just assumed he was well and truly off the table.
+And whilst Issy had always admired Chad from afar – and she was not alone in that – she’d just assumed he was well and truly off the table.
 Evidently, she was wrong, and in that moment, there was no doubt she was the most fortunate girl in her final year of school.

-‘O-M-G, what are you gonna write back?’ asked Mila, her whisper almost a squeak.
+‘O-M-G, what are you gonna say?’
+Mila’s whisper was almost a squeak.

-Issy turned over the paper, grinned covertly at Mila, and in big capital letters wrote one word: ‘YES!’
+Issy turned over the paper, and in big capital letters wrote one word: ‘YES!’

-Mila gripped her arm.
+Mila grinned.
 None of this had gone unnoticed by Steph Sutton, particularly not when she saw Issy wrapping what appeared to be a piece of paper around her pen and deliberately nudging it to the floor with her elbow.
-She especially didn’t miss the look on Chad’s face when he leant over to pick it up, nor his grin when he read whatever the note said, nor the slap on the back he got from his best mate beside him, followed by the frantic whispering that passed between the two girls.
-She had a pretty good idea what it must be about, and she was not impressed.
+She especially didn’t miss the look on Chad’s face when he leant over to pick it up, nor his grin when he read whatever the note said, nor the slap on the back he got from his best mate, followed by the frantic whispering that passed between the two girls.
+She had a pretty good idea what it must be about, and she was distinctly unimpressed.

 Fortunately for Steph, the kerfuffle in the back row hadn’t escaped Miss Partridge’s attention either.
 She nudged her glasses back up her nose, as she had a habit of doing.